The W. A. Franke College of Business2019-2020

 |AZ Transfer Students complete AGEC-B||Recommended|

-The primary mission of the economics degree program in the W. A. Franke College of Business (FCB) is to prepare our majors to successfully employ economic theory and concepts through the use of analytical and quantitative skills in order for them to succeed in their professional and academic endeavors.
+The primary mission of the economics degree program in the W. A. Franke College of Business (FCB) is to train our majors to successfully apply economic theory and concepts to real-world problems through the development of analytical and quantitative skills in order for them to succeed in their professional and academic endeavors.
+Economic majors learn how to think like an economist by developing analytical and quantitative skills in identifying the essential elements of a problem and finding solutions.
+They explore topics from pricing strategy and cost-benefit analysis to monetary and fiscal policy impact and international trade.
+Applied learning experiences such as undergraduate research, independent study, internships, and study abroad programs help students add context to classroom concepts.
+The degree program prepares students for careers in business, government, and public policy.
 In addition, the economics degree program also serves FCB business degree programs and Liberal Studies through our curriculum.
-The curriculum for business and Liberal Studies students focuses on essential concepts and principles of economics in order to help students understand, think, and form opinions about, and develop responses to local, national, and global economic issues.
+The curriculum for business and Liberal Studies students focuses on essential concepts and principles of economics in order to help them understand, think, and form opinions about, and develop responses to local, national, and global economic issues.

 Student Learning Outcomes